statgen/pheweb/etc/detailed-install-instructions.md

 ### Installing on Linux or Mac with Miniconda3:

-You should install XCode Developer Tools with `xcode-select --install`.
+If you are on macOS, install XCode Developer Tools with `xcode-select --install`.

 To install miniconda3, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).